princecharming24hrs/KORTNIT-OSINT-DRIVEN-THREAT-INTELLIGENCE-ASSESSMENT/README.md

 and breaches to company data, confidential documents, and processes.
 These have cost millions of dollars in business closure, opportunity, client deflection, and even lawsuits

-The project was carried out on Kortnit group (kortnit.com) to analyse its vulnerability and also propose a process to mitigate against possible IOC incidents of compromise detected within its infrastructure to avoid possible cyber exploits and future attacks on its business
+The project was carried out on the Kortnit group (kortnit.com) to analyse its possible vulnerability and also propose a process to mitigate against possible IOC incidents of compromise detected within its infrastructure to avoid possible cyber exploits and future attacks on its business

-Kortnit Group

-Sector: Information Technology

-Primary Domain: kortnit.com

-# Executive Summary

 # Scope and Methodology